Navbar

 A responsive navbar that collapses to a hamburger menu on smaller screens.
 Uses the native <details>/<summary> pattern for the toggle — no JavaScript required.
 The CSS overrides VB's default details/summary styles (border, chevron, padding) to work as a clean mobile menu trigger.

 A navigation bar that stays fixed at the top of the viewport as the user scrolls.
-Uses VB's header.sticky (position, z-index, background) with a backdrop blur enhancement.
+Add data-sticky to the header for position, z-index, and background, then enhance with a backdrop blur.

 Built-in Styles